weversonl/cepsearch-frontend/README.md

 ### Running the application with Docker

+### Run backend

+To run the backend of the application, follow the steps in this [repository]("https://github.com/WeversonL/cepsearch.git")

 Make sure you have Docker installed on your machine.
 [Dockerhub]("https://hub.docker.com/r/weversonlemos/cepsearch-frontend")

 1. Clone the image